 American Express gives cash back rewards in three different tiers for the Blue Cash Preferred card.
-There is a 6% tier, a 3% tier and then all other purchases fall into the standard 1% tier.
+There is a 6% tier, a 3% tier and then other purchases fall into the standard 1% tier.

 Let’s take a look at what qualifies a purchase for the bonus categories at each tier.

 What Qualifies for 6% Cash Back

-The reward for groceries is limited to U.S. supermarkets, and there is a $6,000 annual spending cap for earning 6% in the category.
+The reward for groceries is limited to U.S. supermarkets, and there is a $6,000 annual spending cap for earning 6% in the category (then 1%).
 The fine print on this card excludes “superstores” and “warehouse clubs” from eligibility for the 6% cash back.

-Examples of supermarkets that would be eligible: Kroger, Publix, Winn-Dixie or Albertsons.
+Examples of eligible supermarkets: Kroger, Publix, Winn-Dixie or Albertsons.

 Examples of stores that sell groceries but would not be considered supermarkets: Walmart, Target, Costco, Amazon or Sam’s Club.

 You can find a more comprehensive list of retail definitions here.
 Perhaps it is best explained by American Express this way: “Merchants are assigned codes based on what they primarily sell.
 A purchase will not earn a higher percentage reward if the merchant’s code is not eligible.”

-This may be considered an inconvenience for most, but perhaps a deal-breaker for some who have a regular grocery shopping routine at a superstore or warehouse club.
+This may be considered an inconvenience for most people but perhaps a deal-breaker for those who have a regular grocery shopping routine at a superstore or warehouse club.
 If you grocery shop at a place like Walmart or Costco, you may be better off applying for the brand-specific credit card to enjoy the cash back opportunities at the individual stores.

-While the qualifications for the 6% on supermarkets were a little strict, I think you’ll find that the streaming cash back category is a bit easier to navigate.
+While the qualifications for the 6% on select U.S. supermarkets are a little strict, I think you’ll find that the U.S. streaming subscription cash back category is a bit easier to navigate.
 Many of the top options for streaming music, movies and television are eligible for 6% back.